data-mechanics/course-2016-fal-proj/cyung20_kwleung/README.md

 **2. crime_time_correlation.py**

 Stastical Analysis was used to determine if there is a correlation between crimes and the hour they were committed.
 After calculations, we received a correlation coefficient with a magnitude of 0.589, which tells us that the two variables have a positive, moderately strong correlation.
-The time_crime.PNG picture illustrates our graph for this correlation.